The Natural background for South American seafaring

-I myself have met and worked with natural pit-tar in the Andes - in around 4000 meters above sea level.
+I myself have met and worked with natural pit-tar in the Andes - found around 4000 meters above sea level.

-So the question that remain is, if animal grease, venom, poison or other type of extract from plants or animals could have been used for impregnation and protection?
+So the question that remain is, if animal grease, venom, poison or other type of extract from plants or animals could have been used for impregnation and protection of their rafts?
 Or did they at all impregnate?

 Heyerdahl in his book: "Seafaring in early Peru" propone a "preparation of gum, resin or vax in some solvent" - - - to protect against the danger of losing buoyancy.